Guide to Exotic Fruits

 These miniature orange "footballs" are entirely edible, with a sweet skin and tart pulp.
 Choose firm, glossy fruit and store at room temperature up to two days, then refrigerate up to two weeks.

 Kumquat Uses: Enjoy whole, or slice into salads or desserts.
+Or try this quick recipe:

 Native to Brazil, this is the largest berry around.
 Its leathery, purple-brown skin becomes brittle and wrinkled when ripe.
 The yellowish, jelly-like pulp has a lemony, tart flavor and contains many small, black edible seeds.
 Select one heavy for is size; pulp is ripe when skin is wrinkled.
 Refrigerate up to one week.